Our Team

 Swetha Kannan

-Swetha is a first year PhD student funded by the Cambridge Trust's Cambridge International Scholarship.
+Swetha is a second year PhD student funded by the Cambridge Trust's Cambridge International Scholarship.
 Swetha holds a first-class BSc(Hons) in Biological Sciences from the University of Edinburgh and an MPhil in Medical Sciences from the University of Cambridge.
 Swetha’s research primarily focuses on the development, implementation and acceptance of multifactorial risk prediction models for breast and ovarian cancer in India.

 Most of Swetha’s initial academic career was largely in clinical/discovery sciences, focused on understanding the biology of cancer and improving treatments for the disease.
 More recently, Swetha’s interests have shifted towards public health, cancer prevention/early detection and policy-guided frameworks for equitable cancer care, leading Swetha to shape her current and future career in this area.